Preconception genetic test for couples planning

 AIN’T NO PANDA LIKE OUR PANDA

-The PANDA Infertility test, originally developed in 2018 at the Repromeda Infertility Clinic, has completely replaced the preconception genetic diagnosis methods used in the past.
-Since its introduction, more than 8,000 patients have undergone the test.
+The PANDA Basic test, originally developed in 2018 at the Repromeda Infertility Clinic, has completely replaced the preconception genetic diagnosis methods used in the past.
+Since its introduction, more than 9,000 patients have undergone the test.

 With development of the PANDA Infertility Panel, our research certainly didn't end there; in 2021, we began testing with a new, expanded version of the PANDA Carrier.
 Testing with the PANDA Carrier can reduce the risk of having a genetically affected child by 10 to 20 times.